KU-Blockchain/xrp-docs/concepts/README.md

 # XRP Ledger Consensus Protocol

-Ripple is the name of the company and the network.

 Understand the pre-requisit intro basics before diving into development on the Blockchain.
 All references and info can be sourced here [XRPL Concepts Page](https://xrpl.org/intro-to-consensus.html)
 ## Network Protocols